Video game: Mode

 A video game's mode describes how many players can use the game at the same type.
 This is primarily distinguished by single-player video games and multiplayer video games.
 Within the latter category, multiplayer games can be played in a variety of ways, including locally at the same device, on separate devices connected through a local network such as LAN parties, or online via separate Internet connections.
 Most multiplayer games are based on competitive gameplay, but many offer cooperative and team-based options as well as asymmetric gameplay.
 Online games use server structures that can also enable massively multiplayer online games (MMOs) to support hundreds of players at the same time.

 A small number of video games are zero-player games, in which the player has very limited interaction with the game itself.
 These are most commonly simulation games where the player may establish a starting state and then let the game proceed on its own, watching the results as a passive observer, such as with many computerized simulations of Conway's Game of Life.

-Intent
+Types

-Most video games are created for entertainment purposes, a category otherwise called "core games".
-There are a subset of games developed for additional purposes beyond entertainment.
-These include:
+Most video games are intended for entertainment purposes.
+Different game types include: